 - CaptainSparklez.
 Jordan Maron -- better known as "CaptainSparklez" -- is one of YouTube's most popular gaming personalities, with millions of subscribers tuning in to watch his Minecraft parodies, reaction videos, and Let's Plays.

 Since Minecraft doesn't have an end point, it can be incredibly compelling.
 But even though some kids have a really hard time tearing themselves away from certain games -- and some say they feel "addicted" to them -- that's probably due to other factors such as what's going on in their lives rather than a true dependency.
+During the coronavirus pandemic, for example, Minecraft saw big increases in new players and multiplayer sessions.
 With all media, it's important to help your kid learn to self-regulate, since you won't always be around to cut them off.
 Start by having a conversation about all their daily duties and figure out how much game time fits in.
 Create a calendar, have them set a timer, and reward them for sticking to the time limits.
 If you've tried this and want more control over their screen time, consider installing a parental-control program that lets you set daily screen limits for different programs.